magdi74/e-commerce_Store/README.md

 To run the notebook, follow these steps:
-1. Clone this repository or download the zip file
-2. Navigate to the project directory `cd jupyter_notebook`
+1. Navigate to the project directory `cd jupyter_notebook`
-3. Launch Jupyter Notebook with the command `jupyter notebook`
+2. Launch Jupyter Notebook with the command `jupyter notebook`
-4. Open the notebook file `Ecommerce Dataset.ipynb`
+3. Open the notebook file `Ecommerce Dataset.ipynb`
-5. Run the cells in order or use the Run All option from the Cell menu
+4. Run the cells in order or use the Run All option from the Cell menu
-6. View the results and plots in the notebook
+5. View the results and plots in the notebook

 ## Contributing